MV10/mv10.github.io/_posts/2018-02-05-cache-release-resources-azure-functions.md

 ## Conclusion

 Safe and efficient caching and cleanup of heavyweight resources is easy once you've familiarized yourself with these techniques.
-Longer term I'm hoping Microsoft exposes at least minimal lifecycle events to Azure Function apps, but at least we have some alternatives in the interim.
+Longer term I'm hoping Microsoft exposes at least minimal lifecycle events to Azure Function apps in some official capacity, but at least we have some alternatives in the interim.